 |

-The baneful effect of evil associates is less seen than
+The baneful effect of evil associates is less seen

-Scientist only in name. |
+teacher is a Scientist only in name. |

 Three classes of neophytes